TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 If everything goes well, the Pi should be connected to the wireless network.
 You can find this out by opening a Terminal/Command Prompt and typing
 `SSH raspberrypi -4`.
 The default account name and password is `pi/raspberry`.
 You can also find out but looking into your routers wireless devices list.
-If you can see the RaspberryPi listed, it has sucessfully connected.
+If you can see the RaspberryPi listed, it has sucessfully connected and the Pi is now Headless Mode.

 **NOTE** If you are unable to connect to the Pi or view it listed in your router, this is because the Pi did not connect to your wireless network.
 Repeat Steps 3 and 4.